Man’s Best Friend, Cattleman’s Foe

 I hope the regulation of the tax will entirely prohibit all unqualified persons from keeping game dogs.

-This attitude is still prevalent today, and can be seen in calls to punish the indigent pet owner rather than assist him, such as with accessible pet sterilization options.
+This attitude is still prevalent today, and can be seen in calls to punish the indigent pet owner, such as with citations and fees, rather than assist him, such as with accessible pet sterilization options.

 In Alabama as in England, the ruse of a dog tax as a fair or helpful requirement did not last long.
 Alabama’s 1915 “privilege tax” was presumably repealed by 1918 (records are not available); a 1919 revised dog tax was repealed in 1921 by a 72 to 15 landslide vote.